AuroraCollege2018PSDD/at2-hangman-project-test_team/README.md

 There will be client consultation meetings on Tue Week 3 and Thu Week 5.
 These will set the criteria for 3 sprints finishing Tue Week 5; Tue Week 8 and Thu Week 10.
 At the end of each sprint you need to convene a meeting with the client.
 It will be your responsibility to 'book' this but unless there are exceptional circumstances these should be in each Thursday class.

-The project must be handed in by end of the school day (4 pm) on Thu Week 10 or as those of you familiar with [ISO 8610] (https://www.iso.org/iso-8601-date-and-time-format.html) (an I hope that's all of you) then the hand in time is 2018-07-05T 06:00:00+10:00.
+The project must be handed in by end of the school day (4 pm) on Thu Week 10 or as those of you familiar with [ISO 8610] (https://www.iso.org/iso-8601-date-and-time-format.html) (and I hope that's all of you) then the hand in time is 2018-07-05T 06:00:00+10:00.

 ## Submission

 All work is to be submitted in this repository.
 All documents listed under other project components should be in the docs folder.
 All images or sound that the program uses should be in the media folder.
 All test data should be in the test folder.

-You should create a separate fork for each sprint and and then creat a pull request which will allow you to start a discussion with your team.
+You should create a separate fork for each sprint and and then create a pull request which will allow you to start a discussion with your team.
 Every time you make significant changes to a file you should do a commit and make sure you give a detailed description of:
 * the changes you made
 * the reason for those changes
 * and future changes you need to make usually indicated with the words TODO